lfoppiano/grobid-quantities/README.md

 ![Grobid Quantity Demo](doc/img/Screenshot7.png)

-Finally we support the identification of the "quantified" substance related to the measure, e.g. _silicon nitride powder_ in
+Finally, we support the identification of the "quantified" substance related to the measure, e.g. _silicon nitride powder_ in

 ![GROBID Quantity Demo](doc/img/Screenshot5.png)